 Another limitation is related to the method of segmentation of the region of interest (ROI).
 As said previously, this method identifies a region within the image which displays minimal line-to-line gradient variation when crossed from bottom to top, using a region growing algorithm which aims at segmenting part of the road and the sky regions.
-In particular, a hard threshold is used to set the maximum allowed line-to-line gradient.
-This threshold is very difficult to set since it is a local parameter.
+In particular, a hard threshold is used to set the maximum allowed lineto-line gradient.
+This threshold is difficult to set depending of the image.
 Moreover, the method fails in case of highly textured road surfaces.
 Then, in case of a strong transition between the road and the sky, the region growing is not able to segment the sky.
 Finally, the criterion to stop the region growing algorithm is too strong.
 Indeed, the image must be crossed from bottom to top, which is not possible in case of road signs or a bridge above the road.
-Finally, the recursive implementation of the algorithm my be problematic for some hardware architectures.
+Finally, the recursive implementation of the algorithm may be problematic for some hardware architectures.